conan-io/conan-io.github.io/_posts/2021-07-21-Modern-docker-images.markdown

 highlight the problems encountered during development and the result of this long journey that should improve in many aspects the way we use Docker images for Conan.

+Also, this blog is a bit longer than usual, and contains all explanation about the decisions and mistakes committed, plus the technical part with Dockerfiles in details.
+To attend all kind of readers, we divided this blog post in 2 parts:

+* Part 1: The long journey, ideas, motivation, mistakes and challenges
+* Part 2: Under the hood of Dockerfiles and technical details

 ## The importance of the community

 Right after the presentation of the first proposal of the previous post, we had a great and